The program will begin June 7 and will conclude July 19, 2015.

 There is no program fee:

-If you withdraw from the program, you prevent another person from benefiting from the opportunity to participate in this program and your deposit will not be refunded.
-Participants are also expected to serve as campus ambassadors for the Religious Action Center on their University campus.
-During the 2014-15 academic year, particpants help as a campus ambassador, write two blog posts for the RAC blog, help with future recruitment, and support the work of the RAC.
+Participants will serve as campus ambassadors for the Religious Action Center on their University campus.
+During the 2015-16 academic year, participants help as a campus ambassador, write two blog posts for the RAC blog, help with future recruitment, and support the work of the RAC.